The history of the Luiss Library

-In 1988, the Library was moved to its current location on Via di Santa Costanza, due to the growth of the Library's collection and the expansion of its services.
+In 1988, the Library was moved to its current location due to the growth of the Library's collection to 45,000 texts and the expansion of its services.
+On Via di Santa Costanza, the Library is now located next to one of Rome's most important ancient monuments, the Mausoleum of Santa Costanza, built in memory of Constantine's sister.

 Description of the Library's holdings

-Three valuable collections enrich the Library’s holdings: the Bachelet Collection, the Ungari Collection and the Pujia Collection.
+Four valuable collections enrich the Library’s holdings: the Bachelet Collection, the Ungari Collection, the Pujia Collection and the Collected Works of Guido Carli.

 The Bachelet Collection

-In 1992, the Bachelet family donated the private law library of Vittorio Bachelet, one of LUISS's first professors (1969-1974), to the LUISS Research Center on Public Administrations.
+In 1992, the Bachelet family donated the private law library of Vittorio Bachelet, one of Luiss University's first professors (1969-1974), to the Luiss Research Center on Public Administrations.
 The collection includes volumes on administrative and public law.

 The Ungari Collection